jayeshathila/Basic_Approval_System/README.md

 # Basic_Approval_System
 This is basic backend (login UI + API) for approval system using Spring Security + Mongo.
+I have used Doctor,Pharmasict and Patient system for prescription sharing demonstration.

 ## System Requirements:
 1. Java